-When you click Destinations in the Asset Palette, the Destinations List View is displayed.
+When you click Destinations in the Navigation Bar, the Destinations List View is displayed.
 In this page, you can view the list of Destinations created by you or your team, filter the results using Data Controls, and click on any Destination to open it in the Detailed View.
 You can also add Destinations from within this page.

 The following sections highlight the main elements of the Destinations List View and the Detailed View:

 Refer to the image and descriptions below to familiarize yourself with the components of the Destinations List View.
 To close the List View, click on the CLOSE ( ) icon on the top right or anywhere in the page in the background.

 The following table describes each of these components:

 |1||Title Header||Displays the asset title DESTINATIONS along with the + CREATE button for creating a Destination.|